fe7/todos_app_vue/README.md

 Based on [vuex_todo_manager](https://github.com/bradtraversy/vuex_todo_manager)

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```

 ## Setup

 - Vuex for state management
 - Vuetify for UI components
 - Jsonplaceholder for testing API endpoints

 ## Future work

 - Be able to edit todos
 - Create and use own backend for api calls
 - Use own database to save todos

+## CORS error on chrome

+Just open in firefox